 A registrar is like a dealership for domain names, and the registry is like the manufacturer.
 The registrar facilitates the transactions and provides support services, while the registry is in charge of producing and delivering the goods.
 It should be noted that a key difference between registering a domain and buying a car is that cars can be owned by consumers, domain names can technically only be leased.

-Although people will often speak of buying and owning domain names, the truth is that registries own all of their domain names and registrars simply offer customers the opportunity to reserve those domain names for a limited amount of time.
+Although people often speak of buying and owning domain names, the truth is that registries own all of their domain names and registrars simply offer customers the opportunity to reserve those domain names for a limited amount of time.

 Resellers’ websites rarely explicitly state that they are resellers, and it can be tricky to tell them apart from registrars.
-Fortunately there’s an easy way to know if a company is a legitimate registrar: ICANN has a published list of every accredited and active domain name registrar on their website.
+Fortunately there is an easy way to know if a company is a legitimate registrar: ICANN has a published list of every accredited and active domain name registrar on their website.

-Many registrars provide the option of a private registration; in this arrangement, the registrar’s information is provided in the WHOIS listing for that domain, and the registrar acts as a proxy for the registrant.
+Many registrars provide the option of a private registration.
+In this arrangement, the registrar’s information is provided in the WHOIS listing for that domain, and the registrar acts as a proxy for the registrant.
 This private registration is only as secure as the registrar, since the actual registrant’s information is held in the registrar’s database.

 As organizations that sell domain registrations and have access to registration information, registrars must keep their data and access secure from malicious actors.

 In the past, some registrars have played a role in domain hijacking attacks, which can either change the registration of a domain name without the original registrants’s permission or abuse the privileges of domain hosting and registrar software systems.
 One example of domain hijacking is an attacker making a particular domain direct to a different website, in order to impersonate the original site or disrupt its business.